advancedresearch/advancedresearch.github.io/blog/2020-11-21-levenshtein-heuristic-in-poi.md

 instead of manipulating only at the leafs.

-This is important when there are long chains of commutative operators, because it avoid transformations via tree-like structures, which requires many more steps.
+This is important when there are long chains of commutative operators, because it avoids transformations via tree-like structures, which requires many more steps.

 Although you can in principle prove the same using `a + b <=> b + a` only, the automated theorem prover can not look that many steps ahead to make a realistic estimate using the Levenshtein distance.